 Lack of good sleep?

-This is probably the most common reason we feel tired of.
-Whether it’s for a late party, insomnia, movie or work, sleep deprivation is a common issue which has effects not only on our focus and good mood but on physical health in general as well.
+This is probably the most common reason we feel tired.
+Whether it’s for a late party, insomnia, movie or work, sleep deprivation is a common issue that has effects not only on our focus and good mood but on physical health in general as well.
 People need around 8 hours of good-quality sleep to function throughout the day, but this changes from each individual to another.
 Many factors can cause poor sleep, including health conditions, but usually, it is due to bad sleeping habits.
 An occasional sleepless night or two won’t harm you more than just making you feel exhausted and nervous the next day, but in case you make it a habit, the mental effects become more serious – it will be difficult for you to concentrate and make decisions, the risk of accidents and serious injuries increases as well and you will probably fall asleep sometime during the day.
 Good night’s rest boosts immunity and your mental wellbeing, so make sure you get enough sleep (it might also help you lose weight when on a diet!).
 Benefits do not end here – it also decreases the risk of diabetes and heart disease and increases your sex drive and fertility.

 Did you know that a human being can survive three weeks without food, but only a few days without water?
 Well, let us explain the main reason for this – human body is made of, more or less, 60% of water, while two most important organs, brain, and lungs, are also mostly water, so when your body is not hydrated enough, it reflects badly on all your major body functions.
-1 in 5 patients which visit their doctors for tiredness is not aware of how much water they should be drinking on a daily basis.
+Reportedly, 1 in 5 patients who visit their doctors for tiredness is not aware of how much water they should be drinking on a daily basis.
 Women are supposed to drink 8 and men at least 10 glasses a day, and yet many of us just ignore this unwritten rule.
 Headaches, poor concentration, and tiredness above all are only some of the symptoms which appear due to inadequate hydration.
 Watery fruits and vegetables will also do the trick, so make sure you always have either that or a bottle of water by your side.

 Too much stress?

 Well, this is a pretty much well-known fact.
 The modern age has caused a stressful surrounding for all generations, and stress is a reflection of how we react to situations perceived as dangerous or threatening, so when the brain senses that kind of situation, it set off chemical reactions which protect the body from damage.
 The process is commonly called ‘fight or flight’.
-Tense muscles, increased heart rate, quick breathing, and high blood pressure are first signs you’ve been taken over by stress.
-Unlike the episodic acute stress, chronic stress can last for weeks and consume your mind, body, and soul, whether it’s caused by your job, relationship, money issues or something else.
+Tense muscles, increased heart rate, quick breathing, and high blood pressure are the first signs you’ve been taken over by stress.
+Unlike episodic acute stress, chronic stress can last for weeks and consume your mind, body, and soul, whether it’s caused by your job, relationship, money issues or something else.
 However, one of the most prominent symptoms of chronic stress is constant tiredness.
 If you are one of those people who feel constantly exhausted, ask yourself – Am I exposing myself to a non-stop stress?
 If the answer is yes, stop it and stop it now.
 There are many successful methods for stress management, so why not try them out?
 Listening to relaxing music, meditation which, for your information, has taken over the world as people need a relaxation technique to achieve mental clarity after the massive amount of signal it receives non-stop, using aromatherapy, reading a good book, taking up a hobby or two and exercising can do wonders for your state.
 Chronic stress causes heart disease, type 2 diabetes, depression, and high cholesterol, and you don’t want that, do you?

 Okay, so now we have listed the most probable factors which may cause your fatigue.
 But in case it’s something more serious (we hope not!), maybe the following lines can help and reduce your anxiety before seeing a doctor.